>

 • Paul BrittonChief Executive, Thames Valley Chamber of Commerce (Moderator)

-• (TBC) Ceri Morgan CBE, HM Trade Commissioner for Europe
+• Ceri Morgan CBE, HM Trade Commissioner for Europe

 • Soren Nikolajsen, Managing Director, Government & Industry Engagement: Defence and Trade, NatWest